Brlaney/words/md/words/pale.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}to seem less important, good, serious, etc., when compared with something else *Example:* Once you've tasted the local apples, all others {it}pale by comparison{/it}.
+- **:** to seem less important, good, serious, etc., when compared with something else *Example:* Once you've tasted the local apples, all others *pale by comparison*.

 ## Short Definitions:
 - to seem less important, good, serious, etc., when compared with something else